-After each operating period of approximately 150 impact hours or twice a year the machine must be dismantled and all parts be cleaned and checked.
-This work must be performed by authorised staff who are trained for this task.
+After each operating period of approximately 100 working hours or three times a year the machine must be dismantled and all parts be cleaned and checked.
+This work must be performed by authorized staff, trained for this task.

-Tightening torques
+Tightening torque